aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

    2. Click **Create a new wallet**.
    3. Make sure to store your seed phrase somewhere safe.
 This account will be used in the future.

 5. Click on Step 2 **CONNECT WALLET** to register the owner wallet address to your Aptos Community account.
 The Aptos team will airdrop coins to this owner wallet address.
+[Note No where to click?]

 6. Click on the Step 3 **COMPLETE SURVEY** to complete the survey.
+[Note No where to click?]

 7. Next, proceed to install and deploy the validator node.